 In the case of a school like RPS, the word ‘house’ refers to a grouping of students, rather than to a particular building.
 Students are divided into a number of houses, which are often named after saints, famous historical alumni or notable regional landmarks.

 One notable feature of the house system is the nomination and election, or appointment, of house captains, whose job it is to run the entire house, with staff assigned to the house serving only as advisors and mentors.
-It is hoped that the 6th form prefect team will play an important role in organising events and leading assemblies.

 The House Names

 - A stronger school community that all students, staff, parents and governors feel they actively belong to.

 - Working with students from all years, role models are created along with strong cross-year partnerships.